e-rrrr-or-404/garchnet-replication/CONTRIBUTING.md

   but is heavier.)
 - **Git** installed.
 Check by running `git --version` in a terminal.
 If not, install from https://git-scm.com/.
-- **A GitHub account** with access to this repo.
-Ira will have added you as a collaborator — accept the invitation in your GitHub notifications first.
-- **A Google account** if you'll be running GARCHNet on Colab.

 ## Step 1: Clone the repo